 - Walls with little to no decor (add a chalkboard wall)

 - Tops of bookshelves (the perfect space for soft bins to hold messy craft supplies)

 - Corners of rooms (corner shelves are awesome!)

-With these ideas in mind, it’s easy to create and arrange your home office and homeschool space!
+With these ideas in mind, creating and arranging your home office and homeschool space is easy!